 After giving further effect to our issuance and sale of shares of our common stock in this offering at the initial public offering price of per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$ million, or \$ per share.
 This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share tangible book value per share paid by new investors.
 The following table illustrates this dilution on a per share basis: